wp-plugins/custom-content-type-manager/readme.txt

 = 0.9.4.1 =

 Fixes minor bugs with the 0.9.4 release: cleanup after merging custom fields.
+Also a couple new features: duplication of defs, radio buttons!

 = 0.9.4 =
 Major release!
 Please see the upgrade notes: [Upgrading to version 0.9.4](http://code.google.com/p/wordpress-custom-content-type-manager/wiki/Upgrading094)